POSTED BY June 26, 2014 COMMENTS (30)ON

-When you open a Bank locker, you are billed in advance for breaking charges and for 3 years of rent (the former is to cover emergencies when the locker might have to be broken).
-RBI guidelines state that banks can charge this extra fee if they wish, but some banks might charge it later, and only if the situation arises.
+When you open a Bank locker, you are billed in advance for breaking charges and 3 years of rent (the former is to cover emergencies when the locker might have to be broken).
+RBI guidelines state that banks can charge this extra fee if they wish, but some banks might charge it later, only if the situation arises.

 When you open a bank locker, there are a total 2 keys to the locker; out of these, one key is given to you and the other is with the bank.
 The absence of duplicate keys means that it is very important to keep your keys carefully and not lose them.
-However it is very natural that some people lose their keys or misplace them.
+However, it is very natural that some people lose their keys or misplace them.

 When you lose your locker keys, the first thing you need to do is write to the branch manager informing them about the loss.
 They can then ensure that the locker cannot be accessed by anyone (for example, by someone who stole your keys).

-A trained technician will travel to the bank office, and cut open the locker in the presence of a bank official and the person who rented the locker.
-This is to avoid any dispute over loss of items from the locker.
+A trained technician will travel to the bank office and cut open the locker in the presence of a bank official and the person who rented the locker.
+This is to avoid any dispute over the loss of items from the locker.
 If the person renting the locker is not available, the bank will go ahead and break the locker and move the locker contents to a sealed box, which can be passed to the customer later.

 Bankers do provide a replacement of duplicate key of lockers in case the same is misplaced or lost.
 There is no duplicate key of a bank locker as such.
 The bank has to call the supplier of the locker (i.e. the company that has supplied the lockers to the banker) and the supplier provides the duplicate key.